 What does a Customs Official do in Inspection and Clearance?

-As you know every package coming out of the country has to go through Customs and get a clearance.
+As already mentioned that every package coming overseas has to go through customs and get a clearance.
 When the package first arrives at the customs facility, officials do a complete X-ray of the package to know what’s inside (content) the package.
 If they find anything suspicious, they will open the package and do a closer inspection of the content.

 If everything goes right, they will process and give the clearance to the package unless all the important import papers are attached to the package.
 Basically, custom checks are there to prevent illegal things from entering the country.

 Lastly, they will sort and calculate any remaining duties and taxes that are required to be paid before the package is released.
-If everything is in order then they will release the package to USPS and it will delivered to you in a few weeks.
+If everything is fine then they will release the package to USPS and it will delivered to the final recipient in a few weeks.

 How much time does Custom Clearance Take?